As a parent of a child who has special needs, there are many things that you might come across. One of them is in relation to clothing issues.

 It is important to find clothes that fit well and are comfortable enough so that the child can move around freely.
 The best way to do this is to find clothes that are a size bigger than your child’s.

-Children With Autism Might Be Sensitive To The Fabric
+Autism Might Be Sensitive To The Fabric

 This means that they will feel itchy and uncomfortable when wearing certain fabrics.